BPDA Approval Sets 75 Morrissey on a Housing-First, Resilient Path

 At ground level, 7,450 square feet of civic space for nonprofits and locally-oriented retail ensure the project is an extension of Dorchester, not an enclave.

-Copper Mill’s local roots and CBT’s urban design sensibility shape these choices, while H+O’s Boston-based team provides structural solutions that preserve generous ground-level volumes and protect long-term flexibility.
+Copper Mill’s local roots and CBT’s urban design sensibility shape these choices, while H+O’s Boston-based team provides structural solutions preserving generous ground-level volumes and protect long-term flexibility.

 What’s Next